About the Federal Ronald E. McNair Program

 In 1995 the McNair Scholars Program was launched at Eastern Washington University, and in 1996 the first federally funded cohort was selected.

 The Federal TRIO Programs (TRiO) are Federal outreach and student services programs designed to identify and provide services for individuals from disadvantaged backgrounds.
-TRIO includes eight programs targeted to serve and assist low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to postbaccalaureate programs.
+TRIO includes eight programs targeted to serve and assist low-income individuals, first-generation college students, racially underrepresented students, and individuals with disabilities to progress through the academic pipeline from middle school to postbaccalaureate programs.